 1992 Screening Site Inspection Report

 A subsequent investigation was conducted in early 1992, as documented in the Screening Site Inspection Report (MPCA, 1992), to evaluate the Freeway Dump as a potential candidate for the National Priorities List.
 The investigation included completion of four soil borings, installation of two monitoring wells (including existing well OFMW-1), and analysis of soil, surface water, and groundwater samples.
-Tetrachloroethane (PCE), acetone, and phthalates were detected in soil and metals such as arsenic, cadmium, chromium, and selenium were detected in soil, surface water, and groundwater.
+Tetrachloroethane (PCE), acetone, and phthalates were detected in soil samples and metals such as arsenic, cadmium, chromium, and selenium were detected in soil, surface water, and groundwater samples.
 Additional investigation was recommended.

 1997 Groundwater Investigation